tronicbaumi/RaspiPgmLog/README.md

 ## Adding the logger device

 The logger firmware was written for Arduino, so you need an Arduino microcontroller board.

+Note, that the software was written for an Arduino Uno, some parts of it might not work with other Arduino boards.
+If you want to use a different Arduino board, you will probably have to modify the firmware.

 If you did not already, download the Arduino Ide from here: https://www.arduino.cc/en/main/software, load the sketch from the `uart_logger` folder in the `firmware` folder and programm your Arduino board with it.
 A turtorial how to programm an Arduino Board can be found here: https://www.arduino.cc/en/Guide/Environment#toc9